Distance Domains: Completeness: Motivation

 There can also be merit in quantifying classical domains, e.g. consider the lower semicontinuous [0,1]-valued functions $LSC(X,[0,1])$ on some compact Hausdorff $X$ with the pointwise ordering $\leq$.
-This is another well-known example of a classical domain \textendash\, see \parencite[Example I-1.22]{GierzHofmannKeimelLawsonMisloveScott2003}.
+This is another well-known example of a classical domain \textendash\, see \cite[Example I-1.22]{GierzHofmannKeimelLawsonMisloveScott2003}.
 But when we replace $\leq$ with